cyberrie/Password-Generator/README.md

 ## Links

-You will be able to acces the app URL if you navigate into Settings → Pages inside this repository.
+- You will be able to acces the app URL if you navigate into Settings → Pages inside this repository

 Or, click on this link: [Password Generator](link)